MISSISSIPPI CODE TITLE 45.

 by reason of insanity, the responsible agency is the facility from which the

 offender is released.
-Specifically, the director of said facility shall notify
+Specifically, the director of the facility shall notify

-the Department of Public Safety prior to the offender's release.
+the Department of Public Safety before the offender's release.

 (vii) For a criminal sex offender who